gumyr/cq_warehouse/README.md

 Use of the parent classes is only required by those wishing to create new types of nuts or screws.
 See [Extending the fastener sub-package](#Extending-the-fastener-sub-package) for guidance on how to easily add new sized or entirely new types of fasteners.

-Both metric and imperial sized standard fasteners are directly supported by the fastener sub-package.
  The following example creates a variety of different sized fasteners:
 ```python
 import cadquery as cq
 from cq_warehouse.fastener import HexNut, SocketHeadCapScrew, SetScrew